Flooring

 STEICO Wood Fiber Flooring Underlayment

-Made by a German company, it is an engineered natural wood fiber product.
+It is an engineered natural wood fiber product made by a German company.
 It is environmental and ecological and comes in flat sheets for those who do not want to roll out their underlayment.
-If you are installing it on a concrete slab, a moisture barrier is recommended between the underlay and concrete.
+If you are installing it on a concrete slab, a moisture barrier is recommended between the underlay and the concrete floors.
+The installation of vinyl flooring can be straightforward, but the right underlayment will address moisture issues and contribute to the flooring’s warmer feel during colder months.

 • STC: 55